Fire Zuave: History

 Chuck Andrews, formerly of Cleveland-based Americana band Qwasi Qwa, relocated to South Florida in 2004.
 There, he began performing as a solo artist.
 Soon thereafter, Chuck met Chris Cartrett, formerly of Doorway27, and both decided to join forces as The Guns.
 By late 2007, the band was already opening for international acts such as the Black Crowes, and recording their first album Sand Fastened.
 Around the same time, they changed their name to fire Zuave.
 In mid-2008, drummer Jason Hermes left the band and was replaced by drummer Jason Fusco.

 In support of their first album, fire Zuave began touring in 2008.
-Their Athens, GA, performance included Disney Herpes, a one-off skit show created by David Barnes and Kevin Barnes, with the help of Josh Skinner.
+Their Athens, Georgia, performance included Disney Herpes, a one-off skit show created by David Barnes and Kevin Barnes, with the help of Josh Skinner.
 In December 2008, the band opened for of Montreal and the Fiery Furnaces during a handful of dates across Florida.
 The band has subsequently opened for of Montreal in 2009 and 2010.

 Sand Fastened was released in May 2008 to generally favorable reviews.
 It also granted the band the Artist of the Week spot on the Indie Face Of Music blog.
 On April 7, 2009, the band's second album, Oscillation Isolator was released independently.
 David Barnes is credited with Sand Fastened and also contributes, along with Nina Barnes, to the Oscillation Isolator artwork.

 In 2009, Chuck Andrews and Jason Fusco relocated to Athens, Georgia, and Chris Cartrett departed from the band.
 In July 2009, Pete Alvanos, aka Fabulous Bird, joined the band and they began work on their third album.
 The band's first music video, "Colors of the Sun", was voted into the semi-finals for the 2009 Babelgum Music Video Awards.
 Fire Zuave was featured by Polyvinyl Records at the 2010 SXSW music festival.